Transfer Student Requirements

 If you're transferring from one of Minnesota's State Colleges & Universities (MnSCU) institutions, you'll satisfy UND's Essential Studies requirements (with the exception of a 3-Credit Upper-Division Capstone Course) if either of the following conditions is met during or after 2001:

 - You completed a Bachelor's Degree or an Associate of Arts degree at an MnSCU institution; OR

 - You completed the 39 to 44 credits of MnSCU general education requirements (MnTransfer Curriculum) as verified by the MnSCU institution.
 To verify that you've completed the requirements, request your school to send a confirmation letter to the UND Registrar's Office.

 Transferring from Other States

 If you're transferring from another state, your transfer credits will be evaluated on an individual, course-by-course basis.
-Refer to the UND Registrar's Office for Course Equivalencies (TES) and Transfer Program Agreements for more information on how your credits may transfer to UND.
+Refer to the UND Registrar's Office for Transfer Program Agreements or Course Equivalencies (TES) for more information on how your credits may transfer to UND.

 Refer to the transfer advisor contact list to find the best person from your major of interest to answer your advisement-related questions.

 After you're admitted and have declared a major, you'll be assigned an academic advisor within your college.
 You should visit with your advisor early and often to discuss your educational goals and ensure you stay on track for graduation.
 Your advisor assignment will be posted in Campus Connection, UND's student account system.